Artful storytelling starts with character.

 Great stories are usually carried by conflicted characters, characters who give the reader an interest in what they have at stake to win or lose, to attempt to achieve or fail.
 With well-crafted three-dimensional characters these stakes may be large or small but they must be there to drive the story and captivate the reader.

 When you put your characters in a story with external conflict and also imbue them with internal conflict you add depth to the drama.
 Compelling characters are those faced with difficult dilemmas and tough choices.
 People relate to such challenges because life offers them up continually – as should the writer do when crafting characters.

-When you build up the dilemmas and decisions and then have your character act, you build up the momentum of your writing and this is the basic principle of both scene and story structure - all of which lead to well-told stories.
+When you build up the dilemmas and decisions and then have your character act, you build up the momentum of your writing.
+This is the basic principle of both scene and story structure - all of which lead to well told stories.

 How to enhance and enliven your story's setting...Read More